enthought/mayavi/docs/source/mayavi/mlab_case_studies.rst

     |volumetric_contour3d|

-    The problem with this method that outer iso-surfaces tend to hide inner ones.
+    The problem with this method is that the outer iso-surfaces tend to hide inner ones.
 As a result, quite often only one iso-surface can be visible.

     .. currentmodule:: enthought.mayavi.tools.pipeline